CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 files:

 A description of your game and introduce the game rules.
 A list of features that you have implemented and explain how each coding element 1 to 5 listed under the coding requirements aforementioned support your features.
-A list of non-standard C/C++ libraries, if any, that are used in your work and integrated to your code repo.
-Please also indicate what features in your game are supported by these libraries.

 Compilation and execution instructions.
 This serves like a "Quick start" of your game.
 The teaching team will follow your instructions to compile and run your game.